 This retreat is not a silent practice that asks you to retreat from the world.
 Rather, it is an opportunity to create an intentional vessel for reflection, insight, and transformation.
-By signing up for this retreat, you can do it with others who are similarly dedicated to compassionate spirituality and radical politics!
+By signing up for this retreat, you can do it on your own when it works for you -- OR, schedule a time to practice with others who are similarly dedicated to compassionate spirituality and radical politics!

-From your computer or smartphone, get access to the entire day’s worth of videos to watch at your own pace.
-Join us on Sunday, November 19, to practice with us in real time!
-They day will conclude with a LIVE call at 4pm PST.
+From your computer or smartphone, you'll get access to the entire day’s worth of videos, audio recordings, and text transcriptions to digest at your own pace.

-In 30-minute video and audio interviews, you’ll hear from wise leaders who are deeply embedded in practices for collective liberation, from organizing to teaching to blockading.
+In 30-60 minute video and audio interviews, you’ll hear from wise leaders who are deeply embedded in practices for collective liberation, from organizing to teaching to blockading.
 All videos and audio recordings come with full transcripts.